ashutosh1919/consistency-models/README.md

 Note that you will need to move `checkpoint.pt` file to `checkpoints` directory for inference at the end of training.

 Don't worry if you don't want to train the model.
-Below section illustrates downloading the pretrained checkpoints for inference.
+Below section illustrates downloading the pre-trained checkpoints for inference.

 ## Running Gradio Demo

 Python script `app.py` contains Gradio demo which lets you generate images using pre-trained models.
-But before we do that, we need to download the pretrained checkpoints into `checkpoints` directory.
+But before we do that, we need to download the pre-trained checkpoints into `checkpoints` directory.

 To download existing checkpoints, run below command: